-MediaLab allows you to have subjects rate their own open-ended responses from thought or recall lists on any dimension you like.
-The thought rating works much like a scale response but feeds back to subjects their responses from an earlier thought or recall list question.
-To do this, you need to specify the variable name you gave to the thought or recall list from which MediaLab is to supply the responses.
+MediaLab allows you to have subjects rate their own open-ended responses from thought or recall list items on any dimension you like.
+The thought rating item works much like a scale response but feeds back to subjects their responses from an earlier thought or recall list item.
+To do this, you need to specify the variable name you gave to the thought or recall list item from which MediaLab is to supply the responses in combination with the q parameter.
 For example, say subjects listed their thoughts earlier in a variable you named 'tlist.'
-To have subjects later rate these thoughts using a thought rating item (for example how positive or negative each thought was), you would specify the parameter (qtlist) in your though rating item.
-Note that for thought ratings, you must also specify the number of scale points parameter (above).
+To have subjects later rate these thoughts using a thought rating item (for example how positive or negative each thought was), you would specify the parameter (qt) in the p-parameter(q) field of your though rating item.
+Note that for thought ratings, you must also specify the number of scale points parameter q.